Common Corrective Eye Procedures

 Our experienced eye doctors will examine your eyes closely during your consultation and let you know which procedure you are the best candidate for.
 They will go over all the pros and cons regarding each procedure to make sure that you are well informed when making your decision.

-To schedule your consultation, call Kirk Eye Center today at 708-397-8080.
+To schedule your consultation, call Kirk Eye Center today.
 We have offices in Gurnee and River Forest to serve patients throughout greater Chicago.

 LASIK: The Most Popular Vision Correction Procedure